macocci7/PHP-FrequencyTable/README.md

 You can create Frequency Tables easily just by setting data in array and Class Range.

-You can save them into some formats, Markdown Table, CSV and TSV.
+You can save them into some formats, Markdown Table, CSV, TSV and HTML.

 You can also get parsed data as hash array of PHP.